 Enter the URL of the repository that you want to clone.

-Select the Save Credentials check box to save the credentials you've entered.
+To save the credentials that you have entered, select the Save Credentials check box.
 This action saves you from entering your credentials every time you perform remote actions such as Git Push or Pull.